7+ Best Hostels in Vienna/Wien Under $25

 Youth Hostel Hütteldorf $ – Vienna’s First Hostel (Cheapest)

-If you prefer to be amongst nature, this hostel is right next to a forest with walking trails.
+If you prefer to be amongst nature, this hostel is next to a forest with walking trails.

 Kitchen facilities are limited to a kettle and microwave.